fergarrui/custom-bytecode-analyzer/README.md

 #### Find variables

 To find variables, ```rule.variables``` can be used.
-This rule will report local variables and method arguments variables.
+This property will report local variables and method arguments variables.
 If we want to find all variables of type ```javax.servlet.http.Part```, a rule could be:

 ```